 As well as one-to-one and taster sessions here and there, I was blessed to have been given the opportunity to run sessions at the St Nicholas School in Chippenham.
-For the last five years, I have been a once or twice weekly visitor to Canons House Respite Centre in Devizes, running yoga sessions with children who have either profound medical or behavioural needs – and often both.
+For more than five years, I have been a once or twice weekly visitor to Canons House Respite Centre in Devizes, running yoga sessions with children who have either profound medical or behavioural needs – and often both.
 Here’s a compilation from some of the sessions we were running in 2015.

 Yoga has helped children with Down’s syndrome stay trim and flexible, and develop their body awareness, concentration and memory.
 After a mixture of yoga stretches and deep relaxation, some parents of children with cerebral palsy reported reductions in muscle tightness and stress levels, especially when gently stretching, flexing, twisting and realigning the spine.
 With time to build confidence and trust together, carers of children with Autism report that yoga can help them out of their shell, and gives them space to develop body awareness and better concentration.
 With regular practice, children with ADD and ADHD have used yoga to help them develop greater emotional balance and self-esteem.
 Most importantly, yoga can give a child with special needs a physical practice they can enjoy and feel proud of.
 This is challenging, life-affirming work, and every case is unique in its problems, rewards and results.